programminghistorian/ph-submissions/lessons/clustering-with-scikit-learn-in-python.md

 | Sophocles                           |         1499 |                    67 |             8 |             4 |                5 |                    0 |                14 |             18 |
 | Tacitus, (Publius?)
 Cornelius       |         1504 |                    29 |             5 |             6 |               10 |                   14 |                31 |             20 |

-Thus, even though this is not a research-oriented article, our clustering of the `DNP_ancient_authors.csv` dataset has resulted in some promising clusters, which might help us develop new research questions.
-For instance, we could take these clusters and examine potential shifts in the interest in certain authors over the centuries by clustering the authors based on early and modern translations.
+Thus, our clustering of the `DNP_ancient_authors.csv` dataset has resulted in some promising clusters, which might help us develop new research questions.
+For instance, we could now take these clusters and our hypothesis about their relevance and explore it further by clustering the authors based on early and modern translations/editions.
+Yet, this is beyond the scope of this tutorial that is mainly concerned with introducing tools and methods to examine such research questions.

 # Second Case Study: Clustering Textual Data
 The second part of this tutorial is going to deal with textual data, namely all abstracts scraped from the [*Religion* (journal)](https://www.tandfonline.com/toc/rrel20/current) website.
 We will try to cluster the abstracts based on their word features in the form of **TF-IDF** vectors (which is short for "**T**ext **F**requency - **I**nverted **D**ocument **F**requency").